mapeditor/tiled/docs/reference/tmx-map-format.rst

 -  **id:** The local tile ID within its tileset.
 -  **type:** The type of the tile.
 Refers to an object type and is used by tile objects. (optional) (since 1.0)
--  **terrain:** Defines the terrain type of each corner of the tile, given as comma-separated indexes in the terrain types array in the order top-left, top-right, bottom-left, bottom-right.
-Leaving out a value means that corner has no terrain. (optional)
+-  *terrain:* Defines the terrain type of each corner of the tile, given as comma-separated indexes in the terrain types array in the order top-left, top-right, bottom-left, bottom-right.
+Leaving out a value means that corner has no terrain. (deprecated since 1.5 in favour of :ref:`tmx-wangtile`)
 -  **probability:** A percentage indicating the probability that this tile is chosen when it competes with others while editing with the terrain tool. (defaults to 0)